epeatfield/cmpe281project/README.md

 ##12) One year of real data for 5 stations, each station has 4-6 sensors is committed.
 Here is the instruction to import these data to your database: https://docs.google.com/document/d/1ofkzuGExWcZ0Dj3cBtqTie1lMo38Tdpz50o_XceNyf0/edit#heading=h.une83t3i2cfi

+##13) We still need fake data to test update/delete/insert api.
+For example, you can insert 1 row of fake data, test the update api, and then delete it.
+Please do not delete/update the real data :D